-Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course focuses on historical and contemporary philosophical discussions of the mind-body problem, the nature of mental states, mental causation, consciousness, our knowledge of other minds and intentionality.
+This course focuses on historical and contemporary philosophical discussions of the mind-body problem, the nature of mental states, mental causation, consciousness, our knowledge of other minds and intentionality.

-Philosophy and Cognition 3 Credit Hours
+Philosophy and Cognition

-Pre/Corequisite: P (RQ) PHIL-140 or PHIL-150 This course introduces students to the study of cognition by examining different disciplinary approaches to the study of learning and memory, perception, self-awareness, languageuse, and other intelligent behavior.
+This course introduces students to the study of cognition by examining different disciplinary approaches to the study of learning and memory, perception, self-awareness, languageuse, and other intelligent behavior.